GuenterQuast/mimoCoRB/builddoc/index.rst

       __call__() method of the class.

   - `class rb_toTxtfile`:
-      Save mimo_buffer data to file in csv-format
+      Save mimo_buffer data to a file in csv-format.
+The header line of this file contains the keys of the respective columns, which are derived from the datatype of the structured ringbuffer array.
+Aliases for improved clarity can be provided in the configuration file.

   - `class rb_toParquetfile`:
-      Save mimo_buffer data to tar-file; each data record is packed in Parquet format
+      Save mimo_buffer data to an archive in  *tar* foramt; each data record is packed in Parquet format.

   - `class run_mimoDAQ`
-      Setup and run Data Aquisition suite with mimoCoRB buffer manager.
+      Setup and run Data Acquisition suite with mimoCoRB buffer manager.
       The layout of ringbuffers and associated functions are defined in a configuration file in *yaml* format.
+All configured functions are executed as worker processes in separate sub-processes and therefore optimal use is made of of multi-core architectures.

   -  class `bufferinfoGUI`:
       A graphical interface showing buffer rates and status information